skip navigation

 Project goals were to:

-2. Compare your response to the answer to the right.
+2. Compare your response to the feedback by clicking the "Check" or "Check 1-10" button at the bottom.

 1.